mverteuil/BirdNET-Pi/README.md

 ## 🚀 About This Project

-This project is a complete architectural rewrite of the original [BirdNET-Pi](https://github.com/mcguirepr89/BirdNET-Pi).
+This project is a complete architectural rewrite of the [original BirdNET-Pi project](https://github.com/mcguirepr89/BirdNET-Pi) by Patrick McGuire.
 It honors the spirit of the original while building a more robust, maintainable, and extensible platform for the future of acoustic bird monitoring.